steven-solomon/soonernotfaster/content/posts/mocking-functions-in-elixir-with-exdoubles.md

 end
 ```

-## What about the trade offs?
+## What about the trade-offs?

-Like anything this library has trade offs.
+Like anything this library has trade-offs.
 You gain the ability to mock functions, but you have to change how you design your system.

-Since ExDoubles only gives the ability to mock functions, you can no longer structure your code so that it can directly calls modules you wish to mock.
+Since ExDoubles only gives the ability to mock functions, you must structure your code so that it cannot directly invoke functions that you wish to mock.

 Here is an example with the unmockable functions of `CartRepository.fetch_items/1` and `TaxRepository.fetch_tax/1`: